yatki/try-to-validate/README.md

 Javascript objects are evaluated on runtime.
 So if you return your object statement in a callback function, that statement is not going to be evaluated until callback function is invoked.

-That's why you can't pass your object stament as parameter like below.
+That's why you can't pass your object stament as parameter like in the example below:

 ```javascript
 if (tryToValidate(me.x.y.z)) {